Skip to content

 © 01net.com

-The download speed saw a noticeable decrease while my ping went from 221 ms to 307 ms. In NordVPN the performance decrease isn’t massive because we’re talking about one of the top-rated VPNs in 2024.
-However, using a slower Virtual Private Network will definitely produce more dramatic performance decreases.
+In NordVPN, the performance decrease isn’t massive because it’s one of the top-rated VPNs in 2026.
+However, using a slower Virtual Private Network will produce far more noticeable performance degradation.

 Visit NordVPN